ZachHandley/AppwriteUtils/packages/appwrite-utils-cli/README.md

 - `--projectId`: Set the Appwrite project ID
 - `--apiKey`: Set the Appwrite API key
 - `--transfer`: Transfer data between databases or collections
+- `--transfer-users`: Transfer users between instances (will not overwrite)
 - `--fromDbId`: Set the source database ID for transfer
 - `--toDbId`: Set the destination database ID for transfer
 - `--fromCollectionId`: Set the source collection ID for transfer